dhruv-gupta14/Entry-Management-Application/README.md

  * Fast2SMS(Rs 50 free SMS) - for sending SMS
  * NodeMailer - for sending emails

-## Deployment
-The app has been deployed on Heroku and can be accessed [here][https://entry-level.herokuapp.com/check-in](https://entry-level.herokuapp.com/check-in).

 ## Installing Dependencies
 To run the app locally follow the below steps :